-New home built to the code requirements for preventing ground gases from entering the basement typically use a layer of heavy plastic placed on top of a layer of gravel under the concrete floor slab.
+New homes built to code requirements for preventing ground gases from entering the basement typically use a layer of heavy plastic placed on top of a layer of gravel under the concrete floor slab.
 Penetrations in the slab, such as the sump pump cover, plumbing stacks and access covers are made air tight to prevent ground gas entry.
 A rough in for Radon gas mitigation is placed in the slab, if Radon does enter, the a mitigation system can be added by the homeowner.

 The exterior of the foundation wall are coated with damp proofing or water proofing, usually bitumen (tar).